 If you’re looking to dabble in the DJ world but you don’t have the budget to spend on an expensive suite, Mixxx is the product for you.
 This free open-source DJ software allows users to crossfade tracks, detect BPM, run loops and adjust the overall EQ.
 In other words, everything an amateur DJ could need to hit the ground running.

-This nifty open source program is also available to Windows and Mac users as well.
-Mixxxx now has five main effects: Flanger, Fliter, Echo, Reverb, and Bitcrusher.
+This nifty open-source program is also available to Windows and Mac users as well.
+Mixxxx now has five main effects: Flanger, Filter, Echo, Reverb, and Bitcrusher.
 Just be aware that the mix does not have the quality or nuance to it that many other DJ software packages have on this list.
-You can download Mixxx for free on their website.

 6. Magix Digital DJ 2